 Be aware that the legacy asset system is not available in Commerce version 11 and up.
 Also, Episerver recommends using the Service API instead of Asset importer to import assets and link them to products.

 This topic describes how to import assets into the Episerver Commerce asset management, using the AssetImporter command-line tool, and associate the assets with Catalog content.

 - Clone the repository.

 Using the Asset Importer

 AssetImporter <mapping_asset_file> <asset_folder> <commerce_core_site_path> [asset_root] [-uselegacy] [-byasset] [-verbose]

 - mapping_asset_file.
-A CSV file that contains mapping between products/variations and assets.
+A CSV file that contains mapping between products/variants and assets.

 - asset_folder.
-The folder that contains the assets to be imported.
+The folder that contains assets to be imported.

 - commerce_core_site_path.
-The physical path of the Commerce site.
+The physical path to the Commerce site.